Skip to main content

 Drug interactions of Xyzal vs. Zyrtec

-Alcohol should not be used in combination with Xyzal or Zyrtec.
+Do not use alcohol with Xyzal or Zyrtec.
 The combination can cause impairment and affect alertness.

-Additionally, central nervous system (CNS) depressants should not be taken in combination with either drug due to additive effects on slowing down brain activity.
-CNS depressants include drugs such as anxiety medications, insomnia medications, opioid pain medications, and barbiturates.
+Additionally, central nervous system (CNS) depressant medications should not be taken in combination with either drug due to additive effects on slowing down brain activity.
+CNS depressants include drugs such as anxiety medications, insomnia medications, opioid pain medications, barbiturates, and muscle relaxants.
 Certain CNS depressants are sometimes referred to as sedatives or tranquilizers.

 Other drug interactions may occur with Xyzal or Zyrtec.
 Consult your healthcare provider for a full list of drug interactions.